erinam01/CI2025_lab3/README.md

  - the `avg_reweight_pct` indicates the percentage of total execution spent on Johnson’s reweighting for negative graphs.
 148% is very high; in large part the time complexity for negative graphs is dominated by the reweighting process
  - `A*` almost always finds the exact shortest path (>99%).
 GBFS is less accurate, as predicted (interrestingly in my case it performed better for negative-edges graphs; I theorize it's because of Johnson's reweighting process, though it could also be just due to the random creation of the graphs.
 More test runs on different seeds should be run to check).

+ Implemented also using LLM's for better optimization and assisted code review.